-Institutional Credit Only
+4-0-4 Institutional Credit Only

-Prerequisite: MATH 0097 or acceptable scores on the CPE

-A continuation of MATH 0097.
+Prerequisite: MATH 0097 or acceptable scores on the Compass test A continuation of MATH 0097.
 It is a course in intermediate algebra for students who are not prepared to take college algebra.
 Topics will include factoring, radical expressions, solution of linear equations with applications and equations involving rational expressions, graphing linear equations and quadratic equations with applications.